ypsoson/datausagewidget/README.md

 # Data usage widget
 A lightweight Android application with a home screen widget showing used mobile data

+> [!NOTE]
+> This project was written by a human developer with assistance from AI.

 ## Screenshots
 | App screenshot | Widget screenshot |
 | :---: | :---: |